 Sean is currently a member of the National Athletic Trainers’ Association, Ohio Athletic Trainers’ Association, and Great Lakes Athletic Trainers’ Association.
 Out of the office, Sean can usually be found relaxing with his wife, Rachel and dog, Gracie.
 He is a lover of all things food and sport, especially golf and hockey.

 David is a Cary, NC native, and attended Cardinal Gibbons High School.
-He lives in Cary with his wife, Jessica, and their two children, Regan and Conor.
+He lives in Cary with his wife, Jessica, and their three children, Regan, Conor and Quinn.
 In his spare time, David enjoys playing tennis, landscaping, gardening, playing guitar, reading, and vacationing at Topsail Beach, NC with his family.

 Daisy joined Carolina Family Practice and Sports Medicine in August 2011.
 She currently works with the UNC Sports Medicine fellows.

 Daisy is a native of Asheboro, North Carolina.
 Daisy completed her undergraduate degree in Exercise and Sport Science with a concentration in Athletic Training from the University of North Carolina at Chapel Hill in May 2001.
 She received her master’s degree in Exercise and Sport Science from the University of North Carolina at Greensboro (UNCG) in December of 2003.
 Daisy served as a Graduate Assistant Athletic Trainer while at UNCG, where she worked directly with the baseball, men’s and women’s cross country and track, men’s soccer, and women’s basketball teams.
 She also was an Athletic Trainer with the Cape Cod Baseball League for two years.
 Daisy’s master’s project was titled Prehabiliation in the Throwing Athlete.